-The control unit supports the MLX-5, MLX-5D, MLX-10, MLX-10D, MLX-10DP, MLX-16DP, MLX-20L, and MLX-28D telephones, with or without Direct Station Selectors (DSSs), as well as analog multiline and single-line telephones.
-It also supports various adjuncts which may require Multi-Function Modules (MFMs) or other adapters for installation.
+The control unit supports the MLX-5, MLX-5D, MLX-10, MLX-10D, MLX-10DP, MLX-16DP, MLX-20L, and MLX-28D telephones.
+The MLX-20L and MLX-28D telephones may or may not be connected to a Direct Station Selector (DSS).
+The control unit also supports analog multiline and single-line telephones.
+Additionally, various adjuncts are supported which may require Multi-Function Modules (MFMs) or other adapters for installation.